madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ## Rank encoded leftist heaps

-We have everything needed to encode the leftist property at type level.
+We have everything needed to encode the leftist property at the type level.
 Since the leftist property involves comparing ranks of subheaps, we need access to rank at type level. `Rank`{.haskell} does that using a an `SNat`{.haskell}.
 We also define a helper to increment the rank for later use.

 ```haskell
 newtype Rank n = Rank { _unRank :: SNat n }